Hello there, and welcome to PT Pioneer, your daily dose of professional fitness career guidance.

 But why is training such an age group a special consideration?

-That’s because people in this age bracket have very unique physiological and psychological sensitivities.
+People in this age bracket have unique physiological and psychological sensitivities.

-This is a point in life where biological development is at an all-time high, so the competencies and coaching skills for safe and effective training need to be specialized.
+Physical development is at an all-time high at this point in life, so the competencies and coaching skills for safe and effective training need to be specialized.

 I’ve gone into more detail in a separate article, but this description will help set the tone as we discuss youth sports training certifications.